 Under the surface, this is an age where we are seriously questioning the fundamentals of intrinsic and instrumental value.
 The old stories we have about money and wealth doesn’t exactly fit with the understanding of crypto as a medium of exchange or a store of value.
 When people question the value of cryptocurrencies, they’re being reintroduced to questioning the value of fiat currencies.
 When questioning the value of fiat currencies, they’re being reintroduced to questioning the value of gold.
 The very nature of currencies have already changed rapidly from tangible materials into electronic bits in a financial services data center.
 What really gives these elements their value?
 Perhaps I’ll focus on this topic in another article.

 In the meantime, I’m still a part time player in the crypto market.
 I believe in the technology, yet I’ve sobered up from the previous highs.
 While I’m still invested in multiple crtypo projects and have my eyes set on the long run, my best portfolio investment thus far in 2018 has nothing to do with blockchain — rather, a traditional Vanguard ETF.
 Time-honored.

 I think right now is a great time to get into crypto, but we’ll see what happens later this year.

-Jason Weber is a Software Professional, Founder of Flow House™ and Founding Member of Flow Enterprises LLC.
+About the Editor: Jason Weber is a Software Professional and Co-Founder of BNBTALLY.
 He’s worked for Amazon, HP and Intel Corporation with several issued patents in the digital product space.
-Writer/editor for The Silicon Valley Post.
 He’s into practical Zen, the Flow State, High-Tech & the Hustle.